satendravoice/attendance-generator/README.md

      ```

 ## Usage
 ### Selecting Mode
 - **Single CSV File with Multiple Sessions**: Processes a single CSV file with multiple session timestamps.
 - **Multiple CSV Files**: Processes multiple Zoom log files individually.

+### Steps to Generate Attendance
+1. **Select CSV File(s)**: Choose the Zoom log CSV file(s) containing participant records.
+2. **Add Sessions**: Define session start and end times along with the required minimum participation time.
+   - **Session Start**: The time when the session begins.
+Must be in the format `YYYY-MM-DD HH:MM:SS`.
+Example: `2024-02-08 10:30:00`.
+   - **Session End**: The time when the session ends.
+Must also follow the format `YYYY-MM-DD HH:MM:SS`.
+Example: `2024-02-08 12:30:00`.
+   - **Time Required (min)**: The minimum number of minutes a participant must be present in a session to be marked as "Present" (`P`).
+If a participant attends for less than this duration, they will be marked as "Absent" (`A`).
+3. **Generate Attendance**: Click the `Generate Attendance` button to process the data.
+4. **Save the Output**: Choose a location to save the final attendance report in Excel format.
+5. **Review Summary**: A popup will display the number of present and absent participants per session.
+### Selecting Mode
+- **Single CSV File with Multiple Sessions**: Processes a single CSV file with multiple session timestamps.
+- **Multiple CSV Files**: Processes multiple Zoom log files individually.